 Initially released 28 years ago (May 22, 1990), File Manager is a Windows utility that comes bundled with several versions of Windows operating systems starting from 1990 to 1999.
 The program features a single graphical interface for managing files and their respective functions such as copy, move, delete open, search, etc.

 This essential part of the Windows experience has evolved over the years, from File Manager in the earlier versions, Windows Explorer from Windows 95, and File Explorer first introduced in Windows 8.
-Reports suggest that File Explorer in Windows 10 will be receiving some extra attention in terms of functionality and appeal with the April 2020 Update aka the 20H1 branch.

 What’s New with File Manager in Windows 10?